meckgale/calculatorProject/README.md

 # calculatorProject
-A simple calculator by using HTML, CSS and javaScript
+A simple calculator by using HTML, CSS and JavaScript